13 Best Waterfalls in Idaho

 9. Jump Creek Falls

 Jump Creek Falls is a 60-foot waterfall an hour's drive west of Boise.
 This day-use area is popular with families and young adventurers.
 The hike to the waterfall is an easy half-mile round trip.
+The trail is also well-trodden and easy to follow.

 The reward outpaces the effort at Jump Creek Falls.
 This long and skinny cascading waterfall offers a great escape into nature.
+The waterfall runs throughout the year, but early spring is the best bet for the biggest outpour.

 The pools beneath Jump Creek Falls are a great spot to cool off from the summer heat.
 The picnic tables and fire rings at the trailhead also offer some diversion during a day visit.
 Hikers are advised to stay on the trail, as poison ivy often grows rampant in the undergrowth.